 FINANCIAL FOCUS JIM ZAHANSKY INVESTMENT ADVISER Weiss, Hale At & Advisors, we are dedicated to empowering our community to Live Well.TM As part of that goal, Laurence, Leisl, and I will be providing strategies for our readers to Plan Well.
 Invest Well.
 Live Well.TM as we all navigate the impacts of the coronavirus (COVID-19).
 During times like these, it's import-ROD BEDARD ant we come together as a community to support one another.
 Whether its weekly updates related to financial market, strategies for aligning your investments, tips for efficient ways to stay productive while working from home, practicing social distancing, or helping your children with eLearning, we are here as your partner in 19.
 This week will focus on your portfolio and outlinare all very fluid each day as we monitor the effects time of press submission.
-Planning Well in COVID 19 Influenced Financial Markets: Ranging from government intervention and assistance, consumer spending, and changes to the ways we are working and ing adjustments and sudden but the financial markets do not like this uncertainty. us, meaning we have now seen the end of the longest from highs this year. tered on the global spread of COVID-19.
+Planning Well in COVID-19 Influenced Financial Markets: Ranging from government intervention and assistance, consumer spending, and changes to the ways we are working and ing adjustments and sudden but the financial markets do not like this uncertainty. us, meaning we have now seen the end of the longest from highs this year. tered on the global spread of COVID-19.
 On March 12, JOHN A. DAY, JR. 2020 the U.S. cut off travel WOODSTOCK VALLEY to Europe for the next 30 days with some European countries and Canada closing borders.
 New COVID-19 cases are increasing daily in the US with daily levels we have not yet seen in this crisis, with estimates that the numbers are going to continue to increase.
 The World Health Organization officially classed the coronavirus as a pandemic.
 Sports league ing this current crisis.
-All I can suspended seasons, toilet paper is in high demand, and say to them is "Shame on you!"
-Rather than pulling together to everyone is learning what be part of the solution, they are social distancing means and using this sickness and death to how to work remotely. try and achieve political gain.
-I So, where do we go from hope we all remember who they here?
-Are things going to are at the ballot box.
-They should keep getting worse?
-If so, how much worse?
-Is there any reason to believe mar-I'm seeing a great unmasking of so many kets are close to a bottom? problems that most Americans weren't even Here are some facts that help us understand: The spread of the virus is stabilizing in China according to the John Hopkins Coronavirus Tracker, while those outside enced this pandemic, lawmakers will work of China continue to rise. quickly to bring the manufacturing of essen- We expect the US cases of tial products for our health and security back the virus to increase over the next several weeks and So yes, be optimistic!
-This is not the end there are fast moving social of the world, but also remember the lessons changes that aim to miniwe are learning.
-Americans have had a short mize human interaction and memory in the past and it's only been nation- the spread of the virus. al tragedies such as Pearl Harbor and 9/11 As of Monday, March 23, that have indelibly burned the lessons into Connecticut Governor Ned our minds.
-Let this pandemic and the lessons Lamont ordered all non-eswe learn be also forever engraved into our sential businesses to close as part of his "Stay Safe, Stay Can worry solve anything?
-The obvious Home" program. answer is no ... but understanding that wor-Headline market risk will rying solves nothing doesn't necessarily keep continue to increase, meanus from worrying.
-I find comfort in ancient ing that all of these changes and government interven-"Therefore, I tell you, do not worry about tions will continue to affect your life, what you will eat or drink; or the performance of the marabout your body, what you will wear.
-Is not kets. life more than food, and the body more than Constantly changing news Brendan Berube is Executive Editor of Stonebridge Press newspapers in Massachusetts and New Hampshire.
+All I can suspended seasons, toilet paper is in high demand, and everyone is learning what social distancing means and So, where do we go from here?
+Are things going to how much worse?
+Is there any reason to believe markets are close to a bottom?
+Here are some facts that help us understand: The spread of the virus is stabilizing in China according to the John Hopkins Coronavirus Tracker, while those outside the next several weeks and As of Monday, March 23, part of his "Stay Safe, Stay Headline market risk will continue to increase, meaning that all of these changes and government interven- Brendan Berube is Executive Editor of Stonebridge Press newspapers in Massachusetts and New Hampshire.